wieldphysics/wield-lab-doc/docs/iirrational/IIRrational.rst

 Release v\ |version|. (:ref:`Installation <install>`)

-wavestate.iirrational is an function-fitting library for signal processing and system identification.
+wield.iirrational is an function-fitting library for signal processing and system identification.
 Fitting both poles and zeros for a rational function is a nonlinear optimization problem and typical formulations require an initial guess for convergence.

 This library uses a two stage approach, where the second stage is a typical gradient descent optimization, but the first is a linear technique with fast and reliable convergence, but requires gratuitous over-fitting.